champi-dev/structuring-react-apps/1.get-started/ch1.md

 Go to `src/index.js` and hit `CTRL + S` .
 You should see how your semicolons `;` go away automatically.

-This happens because one of our formatting rules don't allow semicolons in our code and by saving the file an "action" is executed in vscode formatting the file automatically.
+This happens because one of our formatting rules doesn't allow semicolons in our code and by saving the file an "action" is executed in vscode formatting the file automatically.

 ## Configure Husky

-[Husky](https://github.com/typicode/husky) is a tool that lets you run npm commands upon a git actions (E.g.commit, push).
+[Husky](https://github.com/typicode/husky) is a tool that lets you run npm commands upon git actions (E.g.commit, push).

-As an extra security layer we're going to make sure that all of our files are formatted before being commited.
+As an extra security layer we're going to make sure that all of our files are formatted before being committed.

 First add the following `script` to your package.json: